U.S. Route 287 in Colorado: History

 The original US 287 only traveled from Denver past the Wyoming state line in 1935.
 In 1940, US 287 was expanded past the Oklahoma state line (to Port Arthur, Texas), replacing US 285.

 After a head-on crash on the highway in 2001, there were people lobbying for a widening of US 287 at the Wyoming state line.
 Their request was answered in April 2009.
 Throughout 2012, the highway was expanded to three lanes north of Fort Collins, was resurfaced, and contained shoulders to prevent such accidents.

+Remnants of the original alignment of SH 123 from Ted's Place to the Wyoming state line are still visible while driving the current alignment of US 287.
+Big Ridge Way and CR 43F are segments of the original highway that are still in use.